gravitee-io/gravitee-platform-docs/docs/apim/guides/administration/user-management-and-permissions.md

 To create a user via the System administrator flow, follow these steps:

-1. Log-in to the API Management UI, and select Organization from the left-hand nav.
+1. Log-in to the API Management Console, and select Organization from the left-hand nav.
 2. Select **Users** under **User Management.**
 3. Select **+ Add user** from the top left corner of the **Users** page.\\
 4. From here, you will define the user profile for this user.
 To define the user profile: